 Detailed Descriptions

-Unless otherwise noted, the abbreviations ‘yyyy’ indicate the year, and ‘ddd’ indicate the day of year.
-In a series, such as ‘yyyy_ddd_yyyy_ddd’, the first date (‘yyyy_ddd’) indicates the starting date and the second date indicates the end date that the file is applicable for.
-If only one sequence of dates is provided, it is the applicable start time of the file.
+Unless otherwise noted, the abbreviation ‘yyyy’ indicates the year, and ‘ddd’ indicates the day of year in the remainder of this section.
+In a string, such as ‘yyyy_ddd_yyyy_ddd’, the first date (‘yyyy_ddd’) indicates the starting date and the second date indicates the end date of the file coverage.
+If only one string is provided, it is the start date of the file.

-Orbit Data File
+Orbit Data File (ODF)

-The ODF is a minimally processed output of the closed-loop receiver.
-It contains the most important information (range, Doppler and frequency ramps) needed by spacecraft investigators, and investigators interested in determining gravity fields.
-Each ODF is accompanied by a full PDS label which describes both the content and format of the associated file.
-ODF data fields include:
+An ODF is the abstracted, minimally processed output from one or more closed-loop DSN receivers.
+It contains the most important information (range, Doppler, and transmitter frequency ramps) needed by spacecraft navigators and investigators interested in determining gravity fields.

-Narrowband spacecraft VLBI, Doppler mode (cycles)

-Narrowband spacecraft VLBI, phase mode (cycles)

-Narrowband quasar VLBI, Doppler mode (cycles)

-Narrowband quasar VLBI, phase mode (cycles)

-Wideband spacecraft VLBI (nanoseconds)

-Wideband quasar VLBI (nanoseconds)
+ODF data records include an 'observable', which is identified by a numerical 'data type'.
+The most common observables in Dawn ODF records and their numerical data types are:

-One-way Doppler (Hertz)
+11 One-way Doppler (Hertz)

-Two-way Doppler (Hertz)
+12 Two-way Doppler (Hertz)

-Three-way Doppler (Hertz)
+13 Three-way Doppler (Hertz)

-One-way total count phase (cycles)

-Two-way total count phase (cycles)

-Three-way total count phase (cycles)

-PRA planetary operational discrete spectrum range (range units)

-SRA planetary operational discrete spectrum range (range units)
+37 Sequential range (range units)

-RE(GSTDN) range (nanoseconds)

-Azimuth angle (degrees)

-Elevation angle (degrees)

-Hour angle (degrees)

-Declination angle (degrees)

-ODFs are abstracted from subsets of TNF data, the uncompressed output of the closed-loop receiver at the Deep Space Network.
-A full PDS label accompanies each ODF file and gives a bit level description of the content and format.

-ODFs are stored in the ODF directory.
-ODFs contain the output of the closed-loop tracking system of the Deep Space Network.
-File names have the formwhere 'DAWNCEGR' identifies the mission and the data set; 'yyyy' is the four-digit year, 'ddd' is the three-digit day-of-year, 'hh' is the two-digit hour, and 'mm' is the two-digit minute at the beginning of the file; 'X' indicates an X-Band uplink ('N' denotes no uplink); 'uu' indicates the uplink station (set to 'NN' for no uplink or 'MM' for two or more uplinking stations during the time interval covered), 'w' indicates the downlink mode ('1', '2', '3', or 'M' for 1-way, 2-way, 3-way, or 'multiple', respectively), and 'Vn' indicates the version number of the file.
-The ODF label has file name DAWNCEGRyyyy_ddd_hhmmXuuwVn.LBL.
-The typical ODF contains about 100 Kbytes. sis-odf dawn-rs-raw-vesta
+All ODFs are members of the ODF Collection.

+ODF file names have the form yyyy_ddd_hhmmxuuwvn.dat where 'yyyy' is the four-digit year, 'ddd' is the three-digit day-of-year, 'hh' is the two-digit hour, and 'mm' is the two-digit minute at the beginning of the file. 'x' indicates an X-band uplink ('n' denotes no uplink), 'uu' indicates the uplink station (set to 'nn' for no uplink or 'mm' for two or more uplinking stations during the time interval covered), 'w' indicates the downlink mode ('1', '2', '3', or 'm' for 1-way, 2-way, 3-way, or 'multiple', respectively), and 'vn' indicates the version number of the file.
+The associated ODF label has the same file name except for the extension .xml.
+The typical ODF contains about 100 kB.
+Format and content of the files are described by sis-odf in the Document Collection.

+An ODF LID is the file name (less the 'vn.dat' trailing characters) appended to the ODF Collection LID (see Section 2.1).
+For example:

+File name: 2015_282_1009xmmmv1.dat

+LID: urn:nasa:pds:dawn-rss-raw-vesta:data-odf:2015_282_1009xmmm